Leo Amery: Opposition to appeasement of Germany

 In the debates on the need for an increased effort to rearm British forces, Amery tended to focus on army affairs, with Churchill speaking more about air defence and Roger Keyes talking about naval affairs.
 Austen Chamberlain was, until his death, a member of the group as well.
 While there was no question that Churchill was the most prominent and effective, Amery's work was still significant.
 He was a driving force behind the creation of the Army League, a pressure group designed to keep the needs of the British Army before the public.
+Like most Conservative MPs, Amery had little faith in the League of Nations saying in the House of Commons in 1935: "If we were victims of unprovoked aggression today we might as well call on the man in the street as make a direct appeal to the League".